ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 For IBM Cloud private HA installation see the [product documentation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0.3/installing/custom_install.html#HA)

 Traditionally disaster recovery and high availability were always consider separated subjects.
-Now active/active deployment where workloads are deployed in different data center, are more a common request.
+Now active/active deployment where workloads are deployed in different data center, is more and more a common request.
 IBM Cloud Private is supporting [federation cross data centers](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Resiliency/Federating_ICP_clusters.md), but you need to ensure to have low latency network connections.
 Also not all deployment components of a solution are well suited for cross data center clustering.

 For **Kafka** context, the *Confluent* web site presents an interesting article for [**Kafka** production deployment](https://docs.confluent.io/current/kafka/deployment.html).
 One of their recommendation is to avoid cluster that spans multiple data centers and specially long distance ones.
 But the semantic of the event processing may authorize some adaptations.
 For sure you need multiple Kafka Brokers, which will connect to the same ZooKeeper ensemble running at least five nodes (you can tolerate the loss of one server during the planned maintenance of another).
 One Zookeeper server acts as a lead and the two others as stand-by.

-This schema above illustrates the recommendation to separate Zookeeper from **Kafka** nodes for failover purpose as zookeeper keeps state of the **Kafka** cluster.
+The schema above illustrates the recommendations to separate Zookeeper from **Kafka** nodes for failover purpose as zookeeper keeps state of the **Kafka** cluster.
 We use Kubernetes [anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to ensure they are scheduled onto separate worker nodes that the ones used by zookeeper.
-It uses the labels on pods with a rule like: **Kafka** pod should not run on same node as zookeeper pods.
+It uses the labels on pods with a rule like:
+> **Kafka** pod should not run on same node as zookeeper pods.

 Here is an example of such spec:
 ```yaml
 apiVersion: v1
 kind: Pod